BYeungCoding/Terminal-Hacker/docs/egdd.md

 # What sets this project apart?

-- The gameplay of having to “dungeon crawl” through a terminal style world
+- The gameplay of having to “dungeon crawl” through a terminal-style world
-- the game focuses on teaching player how cmd/terminal works, with a fun gameplay mechanics
+- The game focuses on teaching players how cmd/terminal works, with fun gameplay mechanics
-- the game will have a unique enemies preventing player from succeeding
+- The game features unique system-driven effects, like corruption, visual glitches, and misleading paths, that actively work against the player’s success.
-- this game will have fun and unique endings that the players can achieve
+- This game will have fun and unique endings that the players can achieve

 # Player Interaction Patterns and Modes

 ## Player Interaction Pattern

 *Terminal Hacker is a single-player game.
 You traverse through the world using the WASD movement.
-You interact with objects/prompts with, that will pop up a keyboard allowing you to type in bash commands.
-You will repeatedly go through harder and harder levels until you reach the end.*
+You interact with objects/prompts that will pop up a keyboard, allowing you to type in bash commands.
+You will repeatedly go through harder and harder levels the deeper you go.*

 ## Player Modes